apache/flink/docs/content/docs/connectors/table/hive/hive_read_write.md

 ### Tuning Split Size While Reading Hive Table
 While reading Hive table, the data files will be enumerated into splits, one of which is a portion of data consumed by the source.
 Splits are granularity by which the source distributes the work and parallelize the data reading.
-Users can to do some performance tuning by tuning the split's size with the follow configurations.
+Users can do some performance tuning by tuning the split's size with the follow configurations.

 <table class="table table-bordered">
   <thead>